lootie/KernelMatrices.jl/README.md

 If you would like to make contributions to the software, please feel free to reach out or submit pull requests!
-It is my sincere hope that this software is actually useful to people, so I am interested to hear about experiences messing with this software.
+It is my sincere hope that this software is actually useful to people, so I am interested to hear about your experience using with this software.

-Please feel free to contact me at `cgeoga@anl.gov` with any comments, questions, or concerns.
+More generally, please feel free to contact me at `cgeoga@anl.gov` with any comments, questions, or concerns.
 I cannot promise that I will be in a position to help debug your code or implement the feature you want, but I plan on being as supportive as possible of people who want to use this software, so it is worth trying me.

 # Citation